-Why Not On Me?
-Extra– Latin Pop Star George Lamond Tells What Makes A Woman Mucho Caliente
+EXTRA: Latin Pop Star George Lamond Tells What Makes A Woman Mucho Caliente and it’s not being a fashion victim

 Dear (Un)Becoming Chic: Rriiinnnnggg, attention all dedicated followers of fashion, I am holding an absolutely adorable snippet of a white mini-mini-miniest sliver of a skirt just like a similar one that walked down the Oscar de la Renta spring runway with the human assistance of an almost 6 ft. twig of a gorgeous glamazon model.
 The outfit, the model, the everything was to die for.